thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

 ```

 In the code above, an asynchronous server gateway interface ([ASGI](https://asgi.readthedocs.io/en/latest/)) app is instantiated
-and hooked into Modal by returning the app from a function decorated with Modal's `@stub.asgi` decorator.
+and hooked into Modal by returning the app from a function decorated with Modal's `@app.asgi` decorator.

 Deploy this on Modal and you'll immediately be able to hit the endpoint with `curl`.